Medieval Naming Guides: Other Early Cultures

 Names of Persia

 An article from a Zoroastrian website.
 The names are divided into four sections.
 The "Avestan" and "Old Persian" names date to around 1000 BCE and 500-600 BCE, respectively.
-Names from the other two sections are modern.
-Note that during and after the European Middle Ages, Persia was Muslim; thus, these lists are probably only applicable for re-creation of earlier cultures.
+Warning: names from the other two sections are modern.

 The Medieval Names Archive is published by Ursula Georges.
 It was historically published by the Academy of Saint Gabriel.